 Keep the background and the light of the video simple

 When it comes to training videos, in particular, fancy backgrounds are not a requirement at all.
 All you need is a simple background and lighting that can keep the viewers focused on the subject only.
-You can think of a premade curtain (about 60”) with subtle color as the background.
+You can think of a premade curtain (about 60”) with subtle colour as the background.
 They are not expensive at all.
-You must stick with natural shades so it will be gentle on the viewers’ eyes.
+It would be best if you stuck with natural shades so it will be gentle on the viewers’ eyes.
 You should never use a white background as it creates too much exposure.
-When it comes to lights, rely on two lights placed about a 45-degree angle from the center (one on each side).
+When it comes to lights, rely on two lights placed about a 45-degree angle from the centre (one on each side).

 Consider using two cameras or shoot the video twice

 You can use one camera to capture a long shot and the other one to capture closeup.
 Then, you can combine both of those videos during editing to create more powerful training videos.
 One camera should be equipped with the mic, and the other camera should be used to get cutaways and closeups.
 However, don’t forget to record the audio from both the cameras as it would make the synchronization part easier.